vmware-archive/clarity/CONTRIBUTING.md

 #### Contributing to Documentation

-The [Clarity documentation website](https://vmware.github.io/clarity/documentation) is also housed in this repository under the `new-website` branch.
+The [Clarity documentation website](https://vmware.github.io/clarity) is also in this repository in the `website` branch.
 You can contribute to the documentation by submitting pull requests against that branch.

-The documentation website is written in Angular using angular-cli.
-You can serve the documentation by [installing](https://github.com/angular/angular-cli#installation) angular-cli, checking out the `new-website` branch, and running `npm start`.
+Details about how to setup and run the website locally can be found on the wiki at https://github.com/vmware/clarity/wiki/Building-the-Website.

 ## Reporting Bugs and Creating Issues

 You can submit an issue or a bug to our [GitHub repository](https://github.com/vmware/clarity/issues).
 You must provide:

 * The link to the reproduction scenario you created using one of the Clarity Plunker Templates
 * If possible please provide a minimal demo illustrating the issue by forking one of the Clarity Plunker Templates